pyfar/sofar/docs/examples.rst

 Next steps
 ==========

-This is it for the short tour of SOFA and sofar.
 For detailed information about sofar refer to the :ref:`sofar_documentation`.

 .. _sofaconventions.org: https://sofaconventions.org